FluidDK/documentation/docs/pages/doc_en/standard_process_for_contributor_en.md

 ##### 1. OEP

 Login to GitHub [OEPs](https://github.com/ontio/OEPs) to view existing proposals and make new proposals.
 New proposals must be prototyped.
 The Ontology technical committee evaluates proposals and their prototype results, then submits projects to the Ontology Council.
 Pull requests are also welcome for existing proposals with no code implementation.
 The Ontology Technical Committee evaluates whether to accept the project based on the development application and sends it to the Ontology Council.
-The Ontology Council will consider giving appropriate incentives if the proposal is a large contribution to Ontology or will have a large impact.
+The Ontology Council will consider giving appropriate compensation if the proposal is a large contribution to Ontology or will have a large impact.

 ##### 2. Code contribution

 After start the project you can start development.
 Please submit a pull request according to the [GitHub standard processes](https://help.github.com/).
 The Ontology Technical Committee will make an assessment and submit the report to the Ontology Council.
-It will then provide incentives based on the results of the assessment.
+It will then provide compensation based on the results of the assessment.

 If a bug is found, submit a pull request according to the GitHub standard processes, which is evaluated by the Ontology Technical Committee and submitted to the Ontology Council.
-After that, an incentive is given based on the evaluation result.
+After that, a compensation is given based on the evaluation result.

 ##### 3. dApp

-### Rewards
+### Compensation

-Rewards for qualified contributions, cf. standard process for community contributions, will be based on case-by-case evaluation conducted by the Ontology technical committee and approved by the Ontology council.
-During the approval process the Ontology team will do an estimate of the reward for a given project.
-The actual reward might vary and be less or more from the estimated reward.
+Compensation for qualified contributions, cf. standard process for community contributions, will be based on case-by-case evaluation conducted by the Ontology technical committee and approved by the Ontology council.
+Compensation is distributed upon project completing.

 ##### How we measure the rewards

 Our first approach will be based on case-by-case evaluation, hence as the community grow we will gain experience and receive feedback, and be able to build a comprehensive framework.
-In general, when assessing the rewards we will look at two factors:
+In general, when assessing the rewards we will look at three factors:

 - Effort
   - Amount of people/teams involved and their technical expertise
   - The total amount of manhours